Forms & Resources

 A Shared Interest Group (SIG) at OLLI-UMICH brings together members who have a common interest that they wish to pursue indefinitely within a structure of meetings and activities designed primarily by the members of the group.
 A SIG typically strives to develop a sense of community and friendship among its members even as it endeavors to enhance members’ skills, education and experiences.
 A SIG is a participatory group in which all members are included in selecting topics to explore and researching information to bring back to the group.

-Applications for a new SIG to begin in fall 2020 must be received by the OLLI office by May 1, 2020 in order to be reviewed and approved in time to be included in the fall catalog.
+Applications for a new SIG to begin in Winter 2022 must be received by the OLLI office by October 1, 2021 in order to be reviewed and approved in time to be included in the Winter/Spring catalog.
 Applications and other relevant documents are available below.